Materials and Methods

 - The basic medium used in the CDS Test for the majority of organisms is Sensitest Agar (Oxoid CM409).
-Fastidious organisms will require the use of an enriched medium: Sensitest agar with 5% horse blood; Supplemented Haemophilus Test Medium Base (Oxoid CM898); Chocolate Columbia Blood Agar (Oxoid CM331); Supplemented Brucella Medium Base (Oxoid CM0169); Casitone complex agar medium (see section 2.2.1).
-Organisms requiring enriched media are specified in chapters 4, 5, 6, 7, 9 and 12.
+Fastidious organisms will require the use of an enriched medium: Sensitest agar with 5% horse blood; Supplemented Haemophilus Test Medium Base (Oxoid CM898); Chocolate Columbia Blood Agar (Oxoid CM331); Supplemented Brucella Medium Base (Oxoid CM0169).
+Organisms requiring enriched media are specified in chapters 4, 5, 6, 7, 9 and 11.

 - “90 mm diameter” plastic Petri dishes.

 - Tubes with 2.5 mL (± 5%) of sterile isotonic saline.

 - 10 cm of 0.574 mm diameter nichrome wire (gauge B&S 23 or AWG 23) in a loop holder.
 The wire tip must be cut or filed square and must be replaced if it becomes worn or distorted.
 Available in lengths of one or more meters from:

 Flame free laboratories can use disposable plastic inoculating needles from Copan Innovations (Supplied within Australia by Interpath Services – Catalogue No: 176CS20, Phone 1800 626 369 or 03 9457 6277).
 These needles yield a slightly heavier, but acceptable, suspension.1